Flybe (1979–2020): 2011–2020

 On 23 May 2013, it was reported that Flybe had sold its slots at Gatwick Airport to EasyJet for £20 million, and that the slots would be handed over to EasyJet on 29 March 2014.
 CEO and chairman Jim French retired in August 2013, leaving the post of CEO to Saad Hammad, formerly of EasyJet, while Simon Laffin became chairman.
 By November 2013, Hammad had shaken up the operation, requesting the resignations of three top managers within six weeks of his arrival.
 Out of 158 routes flown at the time, over 60 did not cover their direct operating expenses and the costs of crew and aircraft.

 On 23 April 2014, Flybe announced that it would launch domestic and international flights from London City Airport from 27 October 2014 after signing a five-year deal with the airport.
 The airline was expecting to carry around 500,000 passengers a year, with all five allocated aircraft being based around the Flybe network overnight.
 In March 2014, it was announced that Flybe would undergo a major brand refresh.
 This new scheme included a new purple aircraft livery, new interior features and new uniforms.
 During June 2014, British Airways sold most of its remaining stake in the airline; it had already been reduced to 5% by share issues.

 In early 2016, it was announced that Flybe had negotiated a six-year agreement with SAS Scandinavian Airlines to fly 4 ATR 72–9 aircraft on their behalf, starting in October 2016.
 On 4 March 2015, Flybe announced new routes from Cardiff Airport bringing the number of routes to eleven.
 Flybe also stated their intention to create a new base at Cardiff Airport in summer 2015, initially basing two Embraer 195 aircraft there, which subsequently increased to three.
-On 10 November 2015, Flybe announced that it would base two Embraer 195 aircraft at Doncaster Sheffield Airport in South Yorkshire, starting new routes to Amsterdam, Berlin Tegel, Paris Charles de Gaulle (Paris CDG), Jersey, Alicante Airport, Málaga, Faro, Portugal and Newquay Cornwall Airport as of 27 March 2016.
+On 10 November 2015, Flybe announced that it would base two Embraer 195 aircraft at Doncaster Sheffield Airport in South Yorkshire, starting new routes to Amsterdam, Berlin Tegel, Paris Charles de Gaulle (Paris CDG), Jersey, Alicante Airport, Málaga, Faro, Portugal and Newquay as of 27 March 2016.
 The announcement came on the same day that Flybe announced they would be pulling flights from Bournemouth Airport in England.
 Dublin Airport was added in October 2016, taking over where Stobart Air left.
 On 26 October 2016, it was announced that Hammad would be standing down as CEO with immediate effect and consequently, Flybe was beginning the process of finding a replacement.
 On 21 November 2016, Flybe announced it would open its first European base at Düsseldorf Airport in Germany.
 In February 2017 that commenced with two aircraft alongside 60 pilots, cabin crew and engineers.
 On 22 December 2016, Flybe started selling flights for 12 further destinations from Southend Airport in London in an extension to their existing franchise operation with Stobart Air.